by Robert Wilkinson

 I loved his music when I was young, and his death hit me hard.
-Between 1963 and 1970 a whole lot of famous people got shot in the US for all kinds of reasons.
+Between 1963 and 1970 a whole lot of famous people, powerful people who actually gave a damn, got shot in the US for all kinds of reasons.
 That affected us more than America has been willing to admit.

 For your enjoyment, the silken voice of Mister Sam Cooke!
 I found a fair amount of performance footage, no small feat given he was big before there was widespread videotaping of music acts.

 From 1958, Sam Cooke on the Arthur Murray Dance Party singing “Mary Lou”